xznhj8129/uNAVlib/README.md

 * Flight mode `MSP RC Override` is active.

 ## Proxy
 This fork's starting point is the [yb/stable branch](https://github.com/thecognifly/YAMSPy/tree/yb/stable) of YAMSPy that has a new, experimental, script that allows you to play with MSP messages like you would do with [MAVProxy](https://ardupilot.org/mavproxy/).
 This proxy will allow many scripts to share the same UART connected to the FC.
-Then, you can use YAMSPy in TCP mode (`use_tcp=True`) to connect to the FC using one of the ports created by the proxy (only one connection per port since it's TCP).
+Then, you can use unavlib in TCP mode (`use_tcp=True`) to connect to the FC using one of the ports created by the proxy (only one connection per port since it's TCP).
 To launch the proxy creating the ports `54310`, `54320`, and `54330`:

 ```
 $ python -m unavlib.msp_proxy --serial /dev/ttyACM0 --ports 54310 54320 54330